-Level I Level II Level III The LEA had addressed The LEA has addressed The LEA has fully and none of the indicators of some of the indicators of thoughtfully addressed all implementing the restart implementing the restart the indicators of model. model. implementing the restart model.
+Level I Level II Level III The LEA had addressed The LEA has addressed The LEA has fully and none of the indicators some of the indicators of thoughtfully addressed of implementing the implementing the restart all the indicators of restart model. model. implementing the restart model.